 Position the boat head to wind, away from power lines and other overhead obstructions.
-Lay the mast along the centre of the boat, you may need support them mast over the top of the keel (this may mean someone standing in the boat between the cross beam and the seat).
+Lay the mast along the centre of the boat, you may need to support the mast by placing over the top of the keel (this may mean someone standing in the boat between the cross beam and the seat).